 National broadcaster RTCG intanally selected 31 year old actor and singer Slavko Kalezić to represent them at the 2017 Eurovision Song Contest.
 There song is titled Space, but it hasn’t yet been released.

-- The Netherlands: O’G3NE – Song to be announced later
+- The Netherlands: O’G3NE – Lights And Shadows

 - Poland: Kasia Moś – Flashlight

 On the 18th of February, Poland held their national final Krajowe Eliminacje which resulted in Kasia Moś beating 9 other competitors.
 She will represent Poland at the 2017 Eurovision Song Contest with the song Flashlight.